 The Book Of Heavy Metal - a title already considered for the last album - was released in June, 2004.

 In September, 2004 Guitarist Gus G. left Dream Evil in order to focus on Firewind.
 Ironically, he would tour with Arch Enemy later in the year.
 Vocalist Niklas Isfeldt and bassist Peter Stålfors also left the band in 2005.
 The band's new members were Jake E Berg and Tommy Larsson on bass.
 In what soon became a soap opera the band was rejoined by vocalist Niklas Isfeldt and bassist Peter Stålfors in September.
-They had left the band two months ago citing health (read: loss of Niklas' voice) and personal reasons.
+They had left the band two months prior citing health (read: loss of Niklas' voice) and personal reasons.
 Snowy Shaw abandoned the dream in early 2006 and joined Firegod.
+Isfeldt would contribute vocals to the man's solo album later.
 United featuring Power and Black surfaced in late 2006.
+Pat Power, who also worked at Studio Fredman, joined in 2006 and stayed until 2019.
 Mark Black left the band in late 2007 and was replaced by Dannee Demon (a.k.a.
 Daniel Varghamne).
 The band announced the release a CD of new and old songs backed by a live DVD in April called Gold Medal In Metal.
 Dream Evil signed a new worldwide deal with Century Media Records in late 2009 and announced a new album, entitled In The Night, for January 25th.
 The band was appearing at the Bloodstock festival in 2010 and touring with Stratovarius.
 Dream Evil was also booked for 2010's Sweden Rock Festival, which was to take place on June 9th to 12th in Sölvesborg.
 The band cancelled its appearance at ProgPower USA XII in October of 2011 as the band could not obtain a US visa.
 The act would issue its first album in almost seven years in May 2017.
 It was entitled Six and coming through Century Media.

 DREAM EVIL - DRAGONSLAYER - CENTURY MEDIA